 MPhil: Applicants should normally hold, or be expecting to obtain, a bachelors degree with at least first or upper-second class honours, or an equivalent qualification.
 However, entry requirements differ between academic areas, and sometimes a taught masters degree is also required.

 Months of entry

 Staff in the Classical Studies discipline at The Open University have expertise in a wide range of subjects and themes from the Greek and Roman world, including: archaeology, art and sculpture; epic, lyric poetry, tragedy and comedy; historiography and philosophy; popular culture and social history; reception studies; spatial classics and digital humanities.
 Our main research areas include:

 - Ancient and modern reception of classical antiquity

-- Digital classics
+- Digital and spatial classics

 - Greek and Latin texts

 Qualification, course duration and attendance options

 - part time72 months

 Course contact details